 - RAN may enable or disable broadcast depending upon N2 request from AMF.

 Editor’s Note: Using broadcast is for FFS.
+RAN handled the switch between PTP and PTM.

-6.X.3 Procedures
+6.X.3 Procedures with shared NFs

 The triggers at UE, SMF and MSF can be used to initiate the switch between unicast and multicast.
-The Figure 6.X.3-1 describes the detailed procedure:
+The Figure 6.X.3-1 describes the detailed procedure with shared NFs: